Abdulmehad/personal_page/README.md

 ## Contributing

 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
 Your contributions are welcome!

+## CSS and JavaScript Properties

+- **CSS Flexbox:** Used in various sections like "About Me" and "Skills" for creating flexible layouts.
+- **CSS Animations:** Applied to the "introduction" class in the "About Me" section for a smooth introductory animation.
+- **CSS Box Shadow:** Used for adding subtle shadows to elements, providing depth and separation.
+- **JavaScript DOM Manipulation:** The `addRecommendation` function dynamically adds new recommendation elements to the page without a page refresh.
+- **JavaScript Event Handling:** The `onclick` attribute in the "Submit" button triggers the `addRecommendation` function.
+- **JavaScript Popup Display:** The `showPopup` function controls the visibility of the pop-up for recommendation submission feedback.

 ## Credits